reiddraper/data-traceability/data-traceability.markdown

 Recall, our data would pass through several stages of transformation on its way to the production offering.
-A backout, then, required that we first identify potential sources of the bad data, then remove it, then reprocess the product without that source.
+A backout, then, required that we first identify potential sources of the bad data, remove it, then reprocess the product without that source.
 (Sometimes the data transformations were so complex that it was easier to generate all permutations of source data, to spot the offender.)
 This is only